khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 ### Generate Unique IDs

 In order to have an anchor on your page, you need to have a unique ID.
 You could manually include this throughout your content by including it in the code, like `<h3 id="unique-id">Unique ID</h3>`, but we wouldn't be developers if we wanted to do things manually.
-Besides, we're using markdown for our code, and although you can use HTML in markdown, that breaks the spirit.
-Thankfully there is a quick and painless way to do it programmatically: [rehype-slug](https://github.com/rehypejs/rehype-slug).
+Besides, we're using markdown for our code, and although you *can* use HTML in markdown, that defeats the purpose.
+Thankfully there is a quick and painless way to add these IDs programmatically: [rehype-slug](https://github.com/rehypejs/rehype-slug).

 1. `npm install rehype-slug`
 1. Configure the package in `astro.config.mjs`